-In 2007, JOSEPH PEREIRA was appointed Principal Timpanist of the Los Angeles Philharmonic by Esa-Pekka Salonen in 2007.
+Pereira was appointed Principal Timpanist of the Los Angeles Philharmonic by Esa-Pekka Salonen in 2007.
 He regularly appears as a solo percussionist in the LA Phil’s Green Umbrella new music series.
 Previously he was the Assistant Principal Timpanist/Section Percussionist of the New York Philharmonic, from January 1998 to September 2008.
-He currently runs the percussion department at USC’s Thornton School of music.
-Pereira received his master’s degree in percussion from The Juilliard School and a double bachelor’s degree in performance and composition/theory from Boston University.
+He currently runs the percussion studio at USC’s Thornton School of Music and was also on faculty at the Juilliard School from 2005-2013.

 Pereira has also performed with the New York Percussion Quartet, the New York New Music Ensemble, Alea III, the Boston Symphony Orchestra, the Robert Shaw Festival Singers, and the New Zealand Symphony Orchestra as principal timpanist.
-He can also be heard on Telarc, Teldec, and Deutsche Grammophon /Itunes recordings and has recently been part of recording the soundtracks to major motion pictures.
-He regularly performs on the LA Phil’s Green Umbrella series, of which he has performed solo works, and has premiered many pieces.
-His custom line of timpani mallets are manufactured and sold by JG Percussion.
+He can also be heard on Telarc, Teldec, and Deutsche Grammophon / iTunes recordings, as well as soundtracks to major motion pictures.
+His custom line of timpani mallets is manufactured by JG Percussion.
 When not performing, writing, or teaching, Pereira likes to spend time with his wife, violinist Minyoung Chang, and their daughters Sophia and Julia.